Design history · 1960s–1990s Japanese modernism

 Biography

-Ikko Tanaka was born in 1930 in Nara, the ancient capital — a city whose temples, screens and hand-printed ephemera he later credited as his strongest formative influence.
+Ikko Tanaka was born in 1930 in Nara — the ancient capital whose temples, lacquerware and hand-printed ephemera he later named as his strongest formative influence.
 He trained at Kyoto City University of Arts and took his first design role at the Osaka office of Sankei Shimbun in 1952.
-In 1957 he moved to Light Publicity in Tokyo, and in 1960 he became a founding member of the Nippon Design Center alongside Yusaku Kamekura and Hiromu Hara — the studio most responsible for the first wave of internationally legible Japanese corporate design.

-In 1963 he opened Tanaka Ikko Design Studio and built a forty-year body of work across posters, books, identity programmes and exhibition design.
-The breakthrough was Expo '70 in Osaka: Japan’s first world’s fair, and the moment Japanese graphic design landed on an international stage.
-From 1980 he was founding art director of Muji (Ryohin Keikaku), with the writer Kazuko Koike and the interior designer Takashi Sugimoto — a brand whose restraint and typographic calm still read as characteristically Tanaka.
+His public profile arrived at Expo '70 in Osaka: Japan’s first world’s fair, and the moment Japanese graphic design was first seen in volume by an international audience.
+From 1980 he was founding art director of Muji (Ryohin Keikaku) with the writer Kazuko Koike and the interior designer Takashi Sugimoto — a brand whose restraint and typographic quiet still read as characteristically Tanaka.

 He worked until his sudden death in January 2002, three days before his 72nd birthday.
-His archive is held by Musashino Art University and by DNP Foundation for Cultural Promotion.
+His archive is held by Musashino Art University and by the DNP Foundation for Cultural Promotion.

 Design philosophy